Complex Marital Property Division

-Obviously the division of your property that occurs during your Rhode Island divorce is very important in a number of ways.
+Obviously, the division of your property that occurs during your Rhode Island divorce is very important in a number of ways.
 Items that you may have an emotional attachment to are being divided between you and your soon to be ex-spouse.
 Secondly, your share of assets that need to be divided will form the basis for establishing your own individual household and your life after your Rhode Island divorce.

-There are two key components to the division of marital property when significant assets are involved:
+As a Rhode Island asset valuation lawyer, we pay special attention to two key components to the division of marital property when significant assets are involved:

 - Determining the actual value of the individual assets